What is an Adaptive Mindset?

 As your first step, assess and reassess your personal and professional goals to gain clarity.
 Next, develop a plan to support those goals and objectives.
 Consider what you need to pay attention to, both now and in the future and how you will keep yourself honest throughout the process.
 Be confident that you will land on your feet.

-Intellectual Health is a learning module in our new Healthy Leader® Platform.
-Contact Susan Smith to see how our virtual Grounded & Conscious Leadership Experience can help your organization improve leader performance.
+Intellectual Health is a learning module in our virtual Grounded & Conscious Leadership Experience which can help your organization improve leader performance.